tkarasov/metagenomics_pipeline/README.md

 (3) Export in the format TaxonRank to read count

-# Coverage Correction after MEGAN output table is generated
+## Coverage Correction after MEGAN output table is generated

+Now with the csv file output from MEGAN, the read number needs to be updated to account for the